roxblnfk/roxblnfk/README.md

 ### Hi there 👋

-💡 Try [Injector](https://github.com/yiisoft/injector) — an independent package from Yii Software. \
+💡 Try the [Injector](https://github.com/yiisoft/injector) — an independent package from Yii Software. \
 💡 If you need to generate a complex structure office document 📄 then try my [TinyButStrong fork](https://github.com/roxblnfk/tinybutstrong) with the [Opentbs plugin](https://github.com/Skrol29/opentbs).\